-Griffin was the representative for Virginia's 13th congressional district from 1793 to 1795.
+Griffin was the representative for Virginia’s 13th congressional district and was (unknown party).
+He served from 1793 to 1795.

 From May 1789 to Mar 1795, Griffin missed 72 of 280 roll call votes, which is 25.7%.
 This is worse than the median of 13.0% among the lifetime records of representatives serving in Mar 1795.
 The chart below reports missed votes over time.

 |Nov 1792-Mar 1793||41||16||39.0%||88th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000